jkomoros/CASsim/README.md

 In the `src/simulators/` directory, copy `dice-roll-demo.js` (a simulator that is extremely simple) to whatever file name you want.
 Then, customize the file.
 Note that the name property of your class must match the name of the file.

-(If you want the new simulator to immediately show up in the drop down in the simulator options, you'll need to run `gulp generate-listings-json`.
+(If you want the new simulator to immediately show up in the drop down in the simulator options, you'll need to run `npm run generate:config`.
 That will be run automatically when building or deploying.)

 If you want to do a simulator that has 'agents' making decisions, pasture-demo.js and standing-ovation.js are better starting points, because they demonstrate how to use graphs, AgentSimulator subclasess, etc.